uber/NullAway/README.md

 The configuration for an Android project is very similar to the Java case, with two key differences:

 1. The `net.ltgt.apt` plugin is not required.
+2. The `com.google.code.findbugs:jsr305:3.0.2` can be removed; you can use the `android.support.annotation.Nullable` annotation from the Android Support library.
-2. Rather than declaring NullAway as an `apt` dependence, use an `annotationProcessor` dependence:
+3. Rather than declaring NullAway as an `apt` dependence, use an `annotationProcessor` dependence:

 ```gradle
 dependencies {
   annotationProcessor "com.uber.nullaway:nullaway:0.2.2"
 }
 ```
+See the [sample-app `build.gradle`](https://github.com/uber/NullAway/blob/master/sample-app/build.gradle) for a complete example.

+#### Annotation Processors / Generated Code

+Some annotation processors like [Dagger](https://google.github.io/dagger/) and [AutoValue](https://github.com/google/auto/tree/master/value) generate code into the same package namespace as your own code.
+This can cause problems when setting NullAway to the `ERROR` level as suggested above, since errors in this generated code will block the build.
+Currently the best solution to this problem is to completely disable Error Prone on generated code, using the `-XepExcludedPaths` option added in Error Prone 2.13 (documented [here](http://errorprone.info/docs/flags)).
+To use, figure out which directory contains the generated code, and add that directory to the excluded path regex.

 **Note for Dagger users**: Dagger versions older than 2.12 can have bad interactions with NullAway; see [here](https://github.com/uber/NullAway/issues/48#issuecomment-340018409).
 Please update to Dagger 2.12 to fix the problem.